Bobby Witt Jr. Player Props: Royals vs. Braves

 Bobby Witt Jr. At The Plate

-- He has homered in two of 13 games played this season, and in 3.8% of his plate appearances.
+- In 14 games played this season, he has hit a homer in two of them.

-- Witt Jr. has driven in a run in five games this season (38.5%), including one multiple-RBI game.
+- Witt Jr. has driven in a run in five games this year (35.7%), including one multiple-RBI game.

-- He has scored a run in six of 13 games so far this season.
+- He has scored in six games this season (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.